acend/quarkus-techlab/README.md

 git submodule update --init --recursive
 ```

-The default configuration uses the puzzle setup from [config/_default](config/_default/config.toml).
+The default configuration uses the Puzzle setup from [config/_default](config/_default/config.toml).
-Further, specialized environments can be added in the `config` directory.
+Alternatively you can use the Mobi setup from [config/mobi](config/mobi/config.toml), which is enabled with
+`--environment mobi`.

 ### Docsy theme usage